The Arras

-The Arras, after renovation of the original (1969) exterior.
+The Arras, after renovation of the original (1965) exterior.

-The Arras is the tallest building in Asheville, North Carolina with 19 stories and 201,000 square feet.
+The Arras (/ˈærəs/ ARR-əs) is the second tallest building (Note: News coverage said tallest) in Asheville, North Carolina with 19 stories and 201,000 square feet.
 It was built in 1965 as the Northwestern Bank Building and was later called the BB&T Building.
 In 2019, it reopened as the Art Deco style Kimpton Hotel Arras on floors 1 to 9, and Arras Private Residences condominium complex on floors 10-19 after a major renovation.
 The building is 228 feet tall.